kkstarter/mentor_qr/README.md

 ### What I learned

-Probably nothing new, just remember basics.
+Probably nothing new, just remembered basics for myself.

 ### Useful resources